FreeBSD-Ask/FreeBSD-Ask/di-3-zhang-bao-guan-li-qi/di-3.7-jie-tong-guo-freebsdupdate-geng-xin.md

 New packages to be INSTALLED:
 	ceres-solver: 2.2.0_10
-	glib-networking: 2.80.0
-	webrtc-audio-processing: 1.3

-Installed packages to be UPGRADED:
-	AppStream: 1.0.1 -> 1.0.3_1
-	AppStreamQt5: 1.0.1 -> 1.0.3

 …………中间省略………………

-	zh-fcitx5-chinese-addons: 5.1.6 -> 5.1.7_1
-	zh-libime: 1.1.8 -> 1.1.9_1

-Installed packages to be REINSTALLED:
-	gcc13-13.3.0 (provided shared library changed)
-	kig-23.08.5_2 (required shared library changed)
-	py311-httpx-0.27.2 (option added: ZSTD)

-Number of packages to be installed: 10
-Number of packages to be upgraded: 210
-Number of packages to be reinstalled: 3

 The process will require 45 MiB more space.
 687 MiB to be downloaded.